Context: Air Carrier Go First recently filed for voluntary insolvency at the National Company Law Tribunal. It has also suspended its flights.

 Government Schemes for Aviation Sector

-- UDAN: Union Government’s flagship program Regional Connectivity Scheme UDAN (Ude Desh ka Aam Nagrik) has the objective to fulfill the aspirations of the common citizen with an enhanced aviation infrastructure and air connectivity in tier II and tier III cities.
+- UDAN: Ministry of Civil Aviation’s flagship program Regional Connectivity Scheme UDAN (Ude Desh ka Aam Nagrik) has the objective to fulfil the aspirations of the common citizen with an enhanced aviation infrastructure and air connectivity in tier II and tier III cities.
 The government has also planned to develop 100 airports by 2024 under this scheme.

-- NABH (Nextgen Airports For Bharat): This scheme was launched in 2018 to increase the number of Airports and their capacity to handle traffic in India.
-It aims to expand airport capacity more than five times to handle a billion trips a year through investments to be made in airport upgrade by both the private sector and the state-owned Airports Authority of India (AAI).
+- NABH (Nextgen Airports For Bharat): This scheme aims to increase the number of Airports and their capacity to handle traffic in India.